 The technical name for divorce papers is actually divorce “pleadings.”
 A pleading is the first step in taking any action to court.
 In a dissolution of marriage, or divorce, a pleading is called a Petition for dissolution of marriage.
 On a technical level, the pleading is a formal written statement that lists an individual’s claims in a civil action.
 The pleading outlines the issues that the individual wishes to be reviewed in court.
-As Tallahassee divorce lawyers, we are familiar with Florida divorce papers, but many of the issues discussed here apply in other states.
+As Tallahassee divorce lawyers, we are familiar with Florida divorce papers, but many issues discussed here apply in other states.

 Do your free divorce papers explain your grounds for divorce?
 What are the requirements for divorce?